Rick0701/sipri_datasets/README.md

-# Data Analysis using the Stockholm International Peace Research Institute (SIPRI)
+# Analysis of Datasets from the Stockholm International Peace Research Institute (SIPRI)